aylamar/chizuru-bot/README.md

 - Fun: `activity` and `kanye`.
 - Search: `lookup` and `youtube`.

+A full list of commands and how to use them can be found [here](https://github.com/aylamar/chizuru-bot/wiki/Commands).

 ## Installation

 1. Download a release and unzip it somewhere on your computer.